top of page

 GETTING STARTED

 This is a "how to" guideline for schools forming their first Tenacity Challenge teams.
 These are recommendations only, as different schools tend to generate their own unique approaches.
-With this year's competition scheduled for April 27th, 2024, we recommend that teams form and begin preparing any time between October 10, 2023 and December 21, 2023.
+With this year's competition scheduled for March 22nd, 2025, we recommend that teams form and begin preparing any time between October 10, 2023 and December 21, 2024.
 This allows for between three to six months of preparation.

 1. Identify a faculty advisor: The faculty advisor serves as a team convener, coordinator, advisor, and if he/she has a subject area expertise, a coach as well.
 Many schools pay a stipend to the faculty advisor, but as is often the case with clubs and activities, sometimes not until the second year.
 The advisor should familiarize him/herself with the competition rules, rubrics, etc. so that students don't lose points by missing deadlines or misreading event requirements.
 For example, for the History Argument, the students' research must include a minimum of two interviews, which they must conduct.